Questions You Should Ask Before Hiring a Real Estate Agent

 2. How many homes do you help buyers purchase each year?

-Real estate agents represent an average of 12 buyers or sellers per year, according to NAR.
+Real estate agents represent an average of 12 buyers or sellers per year, according to the National Association of Realtors (NAR).
 If your agent is batting way below that, it could be a red flag.

 3. Do you work full-time or part-time as an agent?